Skill Substitution, Expectations, and the Business Cycle: Conceptual Framework

-\Cref{fig:statics} Panel (a) shows the equilibrium sorting where students with ability up to threshold $\theta^B$ choose an apprenticeship, students with ability between $\theta^B$ and $\theta^{AB}$ enroll at college type B, and all students with $\theta_i > \theta^{AB}$ enroll at college type A. Panel~(b) shows a possible scenario where a state-level unemployment shock reduces overall college enrollment ($\theta^{B'} > \theta^B$) while keeping constant the share of high school graduates enrolling at vocationally oriented colleges ($\theta^{AB'} - \theta^{B'} = \theta^{AB} - \theta^{B}$ and $\Bar{R} = \Bar{R}'$).
+\Cref{fig:statics} Panel (a) shows the equilibrium sorting where students with ability up to threshold $\theta^B$ choose an apprenticeship, students with ability between $\theta^B$ and $\theta^{AB}$ enroll at college type B, and students, with $\theta_i > \theta^{AB}$ enroll at college type A. Panel~(b) shows a scenario where a state-level unemployment shock reduces overall college enrollment ($\theta^{B'} > \theta^B$) while keeping constant the share of high school graduates enrolling at applied universities ($\theta^{AB'} - \theta^{B'} = \theta^{AB} - \theta^{B}$ and $\Bar{R} = \Bar{R}'$).
 A necessary condition for this is that the negative effect on expected returns to college type A exceeds the negative effect on expected returns to college type B.

 The effect of changes in labor demand depends on how changes in the state UR affect (i) the expected average returns to college type $c$, (ii) outside options, and (iii) parental income.
 Conceptually, each change in the unemployment rate $\text{UR}_{s(r)t}$, in state $s(r)$ of commuting zone $r$ at time $t$ can be into a national and a state-specific component: